binaryphile/binaryphile.github.io/_posts/2018-08-13-approach-bash-like-a-developer-part-15-strict-mode-caveats.md

 Whether *command* succeeds or fails, the result code will be captured, and errexit is suspended by the *&&*.

+The other option is to use negation, which also defeats errexit:

+{% highlight bash %}
+! command
+rc=$?
+{% endhighlight %}

+In this case, rc will be the opposite of the actual return code, i.e. it will be 0 if *command* threw an error and 1 if it didn't.
+That means you lose the actual error code returned, if it was an error, but if all you care about is whether an error was thrown or not, it works.

 Return Codes on Your Functions
 ------------------------------